Scenarios

 Precautions

-- After allowing traffic over a port in a security group rule, ensure that the port used by the instance is opened.
-For details, see Verifying Security Group Rules.
+- After allowing traffic over a port in a security group rule, you need to ensure that the port used by the instance is also opened.
+For details, see Checking Whether a Port Is Enabled on an ECS.

 - By default, instances in the same security group can communicate with each other.
 If instances in the same security group cannot communicate with each other, possible causes are as follows: